jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Sixty by eighteen.

 My son and I made a plan.
 Prepare the soil.
 Start planting new vines on the south, trees to the north, bee hives in between.
-We'll be back to crop in three to four seasons.
+We'll be back to grain crop in one season, tree crops in three to four seasons.

 "Faster," my son said.

 "How?"

-"We'll have constant water," my son noted correctly.
+"No more droughts.
+We'll have constant sunshine and water.
+Constant growth," my son's points make us both smile.

 We took the deed the next day.

-That year, the aqueduct brought water from the mountains.
+That year, the raised water channel brought water from the mountains.
 The road beside it carried carts between the harbor and city center.
-Between them, workers laid the foundation for a new storehouse, each corner measured square, each wall calculated to bear its load.
+Workers laid the foundation for a new storehouse, each corner measured square, each wall calculated to bear its load.
+We planted and sold our crop.

 My farm continued and a new city rose.

 ### Averroes - Height of Reason

-Water flows through carefully graded channels, the gradient so precise that it travels from mountain springs to vast irrigation fields without a single pump.
-The acequia—the web of channels that carries the mountain water across the dry country—spreads to the horizon, feeding orchards no rain alone could keep.
-The fruit pays for the land, the water, the work.
-So men walk the channels each morning, clearing silt, checking the fall of the water to ensure constant flow.
+Water flows through graded channels from the mountains, under hilltops and over valleys.
+It feeds the acequia—a web of channels that carries the mountain water across the dry country—spreads to the horizon, feeding vast orchards.

+Men walk the channels, clearing silt, checking the fall of the water to ensure constant flow.

-In the great courtyard, two students bend over their paper sheets, each drawing a different triangle—one tall and narrow, one with sides nearly equal.
-A third holds an astrolabe to the afternoon sky—a disk of engraved brass, the heavens mapped in metal, by which a man can measure a star's height and read back his own place beneath it.
-He turns it, frowning.
+In a nearby courtyard, two students bend over their paper sheets, each drawing a different triangle.
+A third student holds an astrolabe to the afternoon sky—a disk of engraved brass, the heavens mapped in metal.

+The third student turns the astrolabe, sets it down, and frowns.

-The youngest sets down his reed pen.
-"Teacher, the *acequia*—how did the engineers know the gradient?
-They made water flow across the whole country without spilling, without a single pump."
+"Teacher, the *acequia*—how did the builders chisel the gradient so precisely?
+The water flow is constant."

-"Geometry."
+"The same geometry you learn now."
 Averroes taps the paper.
-"What Euclid proved in Alexandria, Al-Khwarizmi made into algebra.
-Water falls at the same rate here as in Baghdad, as in Rome before us.
+"Water falls at the same rate here as in Baghdad, as in Rome before us.
 If you can do the math."

 "But those are Greeks and Persians," another says.
 "We're not them."

 "Mathematics needs no tongue."
 Averroes is quiet a moment.
-"What we discover in Arabic today, Christians will read in Latin tomorrow—if our work reaches them.
-When we copy, calculate, write it down, we keep the proof alive for the next mind.
+"What Euclid proved in Alexandria, Al-Khwarizmi made into algebra.
+What we calculate today, others will use tomorrow.
 Because a man dies.
 A library burns.
-The proof must live somewhere a fire cannot reach all at once."
+If the mathematics survives, it stays alive for the next mind."

 He takes the astrolabe from the third student, holds it to the light.

-"Do you understand what this is?
+"But mathematics is not for lessons.
 A captain a thousand miles from any coast he has seen, takes a star's height with this brass, opens his tables, and knows where he stands on an ocean.
-We turn the faithful toward Mecca anywhere we are.
-We tell the farmer the night the river will rise, and it rises, so he knows when to plant his crop.
-We say the moon will darken three years hence, on such a day, in the third hour—and three years on, on that day, in that hour, it darkens."
+So he can see in the darkness."
 He sets it down.

 "We learned all this, about a sky we cannot touch, using the reason and mind God gifted us."

-The youngest student lifts a worn star table from the bench—Al-Battani's, copied and recopied, the ink cracked at the folds.
-"Then why does my father keep two star tables, Teacher?
-The old table and a new one.
-He says every few decades the numbers must be corrected, or the ships miss their harbors.
-If the mathematics is so perfect, why does it drift?"
+The first student lifts a worn star table from the bench—Al-Battani's, copied and recopied, the ink cracked at the folds.
+"Then why does my father keep two star tables, Teacher?"

-"Because the sky does not hold still for us, and our eyes were poorer than our grandsons' will be."
+"Because the sky does not hold still for us."
 Averroes does not look away from him.
 "The acequia silts up too.
 We clear it every morning.
 Stop clearing it a single season and the orchards are desert again.
 In the same way, the table is not the heavens.
 It is our best account of them, and an account must be kept—corrected, recopied, carried forward—or it rots like anything left untended.
 This is the work we do."

-The boy holds the table up against the astrolabe and the sky.
-"Then which is right tonight?
-The table says the planet should sit here."
+The boy asks "The table says the planet should sit here."
 He points.
-"It sits there."
-He moves his finger a hand's width, "by this much."
+"But it sits there, a full hand difference."

 Averroes looks.
 He does not flinch from it.

-"Off, yes.
-So we mend it.
-Ptolemy mended it long ago—he set the planet's center off to one side, away from the earth, and let it speed up and slow as it rounds that point.
-The numbers come back true.
-The harbors are found."
+"The Philosopher Aristotle taught us the planets move in perfect circles.
+Ptolemy taught us to set the planet's center off to one side, away from the earth, and let it speed up and slow as it needed.
+When we re-calculate, the numbers come back true, and sea captains find their harbors at night."

-"But you taught us the spheres turn in perfect circles, because that is their nature.
-Aristotle proved it.
-Ptolemy's idea breaks the circle."
-The boy lowers the table, notices the flowing water outside, and asks "Outside, the water moves in the channels evenly, all the time, how can both be true?"
+"The water moves the same, always, everywhere.
+Why don't the planets?"

 Averroes is quiet a long moment.

 "I have turned that over for thirty years," he says at last.
-"Aristotle tells me what the heavens *are*: perfect, turning in true circles, for nothing less would befit them.
+"The Philosopher Aristotle tells me what the heavens *are*: perfect, turning in true circles, for nothing less would befit them.
 Ptolemy tells me what they *do*—near enough to cross an ocean by.
 We do not yet know.
 So we keep working.
 Perhaps you will find the reason, my bright student."

 The boy smiles.

 "Add the correction to the table," Averroes says.
 "Date it.
 Send copies west with the next caravan, and some east.
 Whatever the spheres truly are, farmers must know when to plant.
 Harbors must keep being found."

-The youngest student writes the new number beside the old one, and updates the star table inside several texts.
+The third student writes the new number beside the old one, and updates the star table inside several texts.

 He puts one updated text on the library shelf.
 The others go out by horses and ships to libraries throughout the world.

-### Renaissance - Limits of Reason - Effectual Truth
+### Renaissance - Limits of Reason

-The woodcutter marks another oak.
+The woodcutter marks an oak tree.
 "Can I have this big one?"

 "No," Niccolo says.
 "The four smaller ones beyond it."

 They walk the Tuscan tree line and discuss which trees to sell, what price, when to cut them.

 The woodcutter pauses.
 "My son asks why we Italians are so weak now.
 The Spanish take what they want.
 The French march through whenever they please.
-The Germans threatened us when they want.
-His grandfather said Italians were once master of the world."
+The Germans threatened us without fear.
+His grandfather said Italians were once masters of the world."

 Niccolo stops walking.
 "Your grandfather was right.
 Rome ruled for centuries.
 Do you know how?"

 The woodcutter shrugs.

-"Not through goodness.
-Through knowing what works."
 Niccolo picks up a stick, scratches a line in the dirt.
 "Back then, the Germans lived in huts and walked barefoot, used hollow logs to cross rivers and raid our rich cities.
 So, Caesar threw a bridge across the Rhine in ten days.
-Marched his legions over to show the Germans what Rome could build—then burned it behind him and left.
+Marched his legions over to show the Germans what Rome could build.
 They thought our hammers were sorcery.
-They left Rome alone for a generation.
-Over a bridge.
-Now they raid us with the tools we gave them."
+They left Rome alone for generations.
+Over a bridge...Now they raid us with the tools we gave them."

-"My order's for a bridge at Certaldo."
+"My wood order is for a bridge at Certaldo."
 The woodcutter almost smiles.
 "Smaller than the Rhine, I'd think."

-"Smaller.
-Same knowing."
 Niccolo gestures down the valley.
-"Rome held the world with it—roads, bridges, walls, the law that ran along them.
+"Rome held the world together with roads, bridges, walls, the law that ran along them.
 All of it kept up.
 Repaired.
 Paid for in iron and work and virtue, year after year."

 "And now?"

-"Now the roads are still here.
-The Spanish march their armies down them.
+"The Spanish armies march on Roman roads.
 The French winter in our cities.
 We kept the stones and lost the men who knew how to lay and defend them."
 He drops the stick.
 "We read Aristotle and argue about virtue while foreigners hold the gates.
 We have the ancients' words.
-Not their methods."
+Not their work knowledge."

 "So what do we need?"

 "New modes and orders.
 Not what the philosophers say *should* work.
+Imagined thoughts of the world.
 What does.
 The effectual truth of the thing—not the dream of it."

 The woodcutter nods slowly.
 Then: "Weren't you exiled?
 Tortured?"